harperd/machine-learning/notes/6-30-activation-functions.md

 > $a^{(1)}=x=\begin{bmatrix}1&1&2&3\\1&4&5&6\\1&7&8&9\end{bmatrix}$

 Our theta values, used was weights for layer 2, would be expressed as a 4 dimensional vector which serves as the *mapping* between layer 1 and layer 2.
-The *mapping* happens in the black lines in the illusration above.
+The *mapping* happens in the black lines in the illustration above.

 > $\Theta^{(1)}=\begin{bmatrix}\Theta^{(1)}_{10}&\Theta^{(1)}_{11}&\Theta^{(1)}_{12}&\Theta^{(1)}_{13}\\\Theta^{(1)}_{20}&\Theta^{(1)}_{21}&\Theta^{(1)}_{22}&\Theta^{(1)}_{23}\\\Theta^{(1)}_{30}&\Theta^{(1)}_{31}&\Theta^{(1)}_{32}&\Theta^{(1)}_{33}\end{bmatrix}$